-5.6 Training
+5.5 Training

-Dedicated resources are provided to support farmers with interpreting and prioritising actions following audits.
-These are provided by Water Strategies, in conjunction with Dairy NZ and Environment Canterbury staff.
-Training and learning opportunities are targeted at the deficient areas identified through the audit process and targeted at owners and key staff.
+The irrigation scheme continues to resource environmental management services including GMP, biodiversity and policy advice available to all shareholders.
+Dedicated resources are provided to support farmers with interpreting and prioritizing actions following audits.
+These are provided by external contractors Matai Consultants in conjunction with Dairy NZ and Environment Canterbury staff.
+Biodiversity and ecology advice is provided by TerraCentric and PDP.

+Through the audit process, areas that require improvement are identified and training is targeted at owners and key staff.